reteps/PrairieLearn/docs/manualGrading.md

 To list questions and begin grading, one must have student data viewer privileges and navigate to the course.
 Click on the assessment to display a list of questions.
 The navigation bar header will include a "Manual Grading" button.

 Clicking on the "Manual Grading" button will navigate to a page that lists all questions with a "Manual" type grading method.
 This is the "Manual Grading Queue".
+All questions on an assessment that are configured with the "Manual" grading method will appear in the "Manual Grading Queue".

 Each ungraded student submission will count as one ungraded question.
 Students can save multiple submissions on a question, but only the last ungraded submission is counted.
 Hence, if a student saves another submission after an item has been manually graded, the "Ungraded" category increments by plus one.

 ![](manual-grading/list-manual-questions.png)